n173hawk/bashrcKit/README.md

 ### Functions:

-**Rep** – Used to replace all instances of a string with another string in a file.
+**rep** – Used to replace all instances of a string with another string in a file.

 *Usage:*  rep directory1 anotherdir testfile.txt